 Despite the ban, hundreds of demonstrators — representing trade unions, socialist parties, feminist collectives, and student groups — gathered in small clusters across the city.
 Their demands were straightforward: the right to work, the right to protest, and the right to be heard.

+Police quickly responded with mass detentions.
 According to the Human Rights Foundation of Turkey (TİHV), more than 420 people were arrested in Istanbul alone.
 The arrests occurred across 23 separate locations, often targeting small groups before they could converge.
 Protesters were dragged into unmarked vans, zip-tied, and in some cases reportedly beaten in custody.

 Surveillance drones were deployed over Taksim, while plainclothes officers infiltrated demonstration areas in advance to pre-identify organizers.
 In a scene reminiscent of autocratic regimes, images circulated online showing protesters being snatched from sidewalks by men in civilian clothing with radio earpieces.

-Even silent gestures — such as protesting or holding flowers — were criminalized.
+Even silent gestures — such as holding flowers — were criminalized.
 In one widely reported case, a group of pensioners holding signs reading “May Day Belongs to the People” were arrested in front of the Istanbul Municipality building.

 Government officials praised the security response.
 Interior Minister Ali Yerlikaya declared the crackdown a “success in protecting national unity.”
 Critics, however, saw something far more dangerous: the criminalization of speech itself.